Martifas/habit-tracker/README.md

 Edit the current habit name.
 The habit will be affected for all days.

 ### Stop habit (stop icon)
-Stops this habbit for appearing in new days (future).
+Stops this habbit for appearing in new days.

 ### Delete habit (trashcan icon)
 Deletes this habbit from all records, does not appear in the new records